 AI Revolution 101

 AI Revolution 101 aims to condense knowledge on Artificial Intelligence topic.
 This project is an adaptation and major shortening of the two–part essay AI Revolution by Tim Urban & Wait But Why.
 I worked on creating a version that holds all the most important ideas, while radically cutting the length.
 I reconsidered every sentence to distill the essay to the form that is maximally compact, impactful and easy to understand.
-I recreated all the images, shortened it x3 and added a couple of new perspectives.
+I created all the images, shortened it x3 and added a couple of new perspectives.
 Find the essay here or read more on why/how I wrote it here.

 How Art Works